filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/ipc-agent/index.md

 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJBbGxvdyI6WyJyZWFkIiwid3JpdGUiLCJzaWduIiwiYWRtaW4iXX0.8vIV7pCrWx-nxOBAAw_IayDzrGf22kMjagRYmj_8Qqw
 ```

 Additionally, you should create a new wallet address (if you don't have one already) to use for your IPC interactions.
-You can create a new wallet by running the following command in your eudico node:
+You can create a new wallet by running the following command in your Eudico node:

 ```shell
 # Create new wallet